andeplane/atomify/README.md

 # Atomify - real time molecular dynamics simulations in the browser
 [![Deploy](https://github.com/andeplane/atomify/actions/workflows/deploy.yaml/badge.svg?branch=main)](https://github.com/andeplane/atomify/actions/workflows/deploy.yaml)

+TL;DR:
+ - Run molecular dynamics (LAMMPS) in the browser
+ - Upload your own scripts or run one of the built-in examples
+ - Watch the simulation while it happens and view plots of real time physical quantities such as temperature and pressure
+ - Analyze the simulation in a Jupyter notebook

 ## ⚛️ Try it in your browser ⚛️

 ➡️ **https://andeplane.github.io/atomify**